numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 for f2py found in the numpy/f2py/docs directory where-ever NumPy is installed on your system (usually under site-packages).
-There is also more information on using f2py (including how to use it to wrap C codes) at http://www.scipy.org/Cookbook under the "Using NumPy with Other Languages" heading.
+There is also more information on using f2py (including how to use it to wrap C codes) at https://scipy-cookbook.readthedocs.io under the "Interfacing With Other Languages" heading.

 The f2py method of linking compiled code is currently the most sophisticated and integrated approach.
 It allows clean separation of